-- The map should clearly show the boundary of the project area so that reviewers can easily identify what land may enrolled in this project. - Maps for proposals within a Critical Conservation Area can only include a single CCA, and cannot include any county that is not at least partially within the CCA area. - 41.
-Click the icon to delete the file.
+- The map should clearly show the boundary of the project area so that reviewers can easily identify what land may enrolled in this project. - Maps for proposals within a Critical Conservation Area can only include a single CCA, and cannot include any county that is not at least partially within the CCA area. - 42.
+Click the icon to delete the file. - 43.
+Click to save the information for this section.
+If there are no errors a gray check mark will appear to the right of the section tab on the left menu. - 44.
+Click on the Narratives tab to move to the next section.